daksh677/Car-Rental/README.md

 - Customers/Employees can rent and return Cars.
 - Customer/Employee rental record differ for different users.
 - All IDs will take only positive integer as input.
+- If you want to run program again after using one time then you have to first delete the existing database first then program will work.

 <h1>Structure of Program</h1>